-In nearly every professional production that features actors (television shows, movies, theatre performances, etc.) the actors are wearing microphones.
+In nearly every professional production featuring actors (television shows, movies, theatre performances, etc.), the actors wear microphones.

 So do actors absolutely need to wear microphones?
 Although individual microphones for every actor will yield the best results in terms of dialogue capture.
 They’re not necessarily needed in theatre or even in film.

 Let’s talk about alternative ways to capture audio from actors without having them wear any microphones.

 Theatrical performances without body mics happen all the time.
 In fact, it’s uncommon to find miked-up amateur actors at any school play or variety show.

 We can get away without mics in smaller theatres because the acoustic design (of a proper theatre) allows a well-projected voice to reach the back of the room without the need for amplification.

 In larger theatres with smaller budgets, stage mics can be set up to capture the performers’ dialogue.

 Placing PZMs (boundary mics) on the floor of the stage and/or overhead mics in concealed areas above the stage can prove very helpful.

 These stage mics provide some sound reinforcement to the performance.
 However, some limitations do apply: